 Millfield is a tiny town located in the state of Ohio.
 With a population of 311 people and just one neighborhood, Millfield is the 737th largest community in Ohio.
-Millfield has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Millfield was built prior to World War II, making it one of the older and more historic towns in the country.

 When you are in Millfield, you'll notice that it is more blue-collar than most other communities in America.
 50.94% of Millfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millfield is a town of farmers, fishers, or foresters, service providers, and sales and office workers.
 There are especially a lot of people living in Millfield who work in farm management occupations (26.42%), sales jobs (15.09%), and maintenance occupations (12.26%).